Professional Programming

 Beyond Washington: Understanding the U.S. Heartland

-In partnership with Cultural Vistas our Institute has implemented the Beyond Washington program for staffers from German Bundestag Members (MdBs).
+In partnership with Cultural Vistas our Institute has implemented the Beyond Washington program for staffers of German Bundestag Members (MdBs).
 Beyond Washington Program is an eight-day professional exchange aimed at providing a deeper understanding of the U.S. heartland.
 As transatlantic relations evolve amid shifting foreign policy dynamics, this program helps participants gain insights into U.S. domestic policies and their impact on international affairs.

 Taking place in Madison, Wisconsin, the program focused on themes such as local and state policy priorities, economic and social forces, justice, and public diplomacy.
 Through high-level meetings with leaders from government, business, and civil society, participants explored regional challenges that resonate across the U.S. and strengthen ties between the U.S. and Germany.